NicoloToscani/edge-sentron/README.md

 Import the **"EdgeSentronTags"** Tags table within the HMI Tags of your TIA Portal V17 project.

-Below are the details of the HMI Tags of the **"EdgeReportTags"** variable table:
+Below are the details of the HMI Tags of the **"EdgeSentronTags"** variable table:
 | HMI Tag Name                       | Type                  | Description                        |
 | ---------------------------------- | --------------------- | ---------------------------------- |
 |  I1                                | Real                  | Phase current 1 (A)                |